Contact our Niger support office to talk about our work.

 Our first centre opened for services in July 2016 in Niamey, and we are looking to increase the capacity of Marie Stopes Niger to drive the success of our centre.

-The government of Niger developed a National Action Plan for Family Planning in 2013 that sets ambitious goals of increasing the contraceptive prevalence rate in the country to 50% by 2020.
+The government of Niger developed a National Action Plan for Family Planning in 2013 that sets ambitious goals of increasing the contraceptive prevalence rate in the country to 50%.
 Marie Stopes Niger is working closely with the government to achieve this goal, by working to increase demand and improving access to family planning services.